 Judge Brett Kavanaugh is already delivering on putting America and Americans first.
 Judge Neil Gorsuch, on the other hand, appears to be showing weakness on immigration once again.

 At issue is a federal law that calls for mandatory detention and possible deportation for “criminal aliens,” including legal immigrants convicted of crimes ranging from violent felonies to simple drug possession.
-The law says the Homeland Security secretary “shall take into custody any alien” with a criminal record that could lead to deportation “when the alien is released.”
+The law says the Homeland Security secretary “shall take into custody any alien” with a criminal record that could lead to deportation “when the alien is released.”take our poll - story continues below

 The debate focuses on when, exactly, is when.